Esteban Santiago News: Florida Gunman Traveled To Ft. Lauderdale Specifically For Massacre, But It’s Not Clear Why

 This is a developing story.
 More information about alleged Ft.
 Lauderdale gunman Esteban Santiago will be provided as it becomes available.

-[Featured Image by Broward Sheriff’s Office via AP]
+[Featured Image by Broward Sheriff’s Office via AP Images]